mcoblenz/Obsidian/README.md

 Then, push the modified .jar to the Git master branch, and it will be available online at `http://obsidian-lang.com/repository`

 ###### Fabric deployment
 To use the chaincode on Fabric, some pre-requisites have to be met.
+First of all, you should have Docker installed on your machine.
+Then:
 1. In a terminal, go to the root of the Obsidian project folder.
 2. Run the following command: `curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.0`